travis-ci/docs-travis-ci-com/docs/user/deployment/heroku.md

 The main differences:

-* Anvil will run the [buildpack](https://devcenter.heroku.com/articles/buildpacks) compilation step on the Travis CI VM, whereas the Git strategy will run it on a Heroku dyno
+* Anvil will run the [buildpack](https://devcenter.heroku.com/articles/buildpacks) compilation step on the Travis CI VM, whereas the Git strategy will run it on a Heroku dyno, which provides the same environment the application will then run under and might be slightly faster.
-* The Git strategy allows using *user* and *password* instead of *api_key*
+* The Git strategy allows using *user* and *password* instead of *api_key*.
-* When using Git, Heroku might send you an email for every deploy, as it adds a temporary SSH key to your account
+* When using Git, Heroku might send you an email for every deploy, as it adds a temporary SSH key to your account.

 As a rule of thumb, you should switch to the Git strategy if you run into issues with Anvil or if you're using the [user-env-compile](https://devcenter.heroku.com/articles/labs-user-env-compile) plugin.